-(1) The group consists of three persons including: (i) Peter V. Gioffe, the President and CEO of Delhi Bank Corp. and The Delaware National Bank, (ii) Gretchen E. Rossley, Vice President and Chief Banking Officer of The Delaware National Bank and (iii) Deirdre A. Hillis, Vice President and Chief Lending Officer of The Delaware National Bank.
+(1) The group consists of three persons including: (i) Peter V. Gioffe, the President and CEO of Delhi Bank Corp. and The Delaware National Bank, (ii) Gretchen E. Rossley, Vice President and Chief Banking Officer of The Delaware National Bank who retired as Vice President and Chief Banking Officer of the Company and the Bank on December 20, 2024, and (iii) Deirdre A. Hillis, Vice President and Chief Lending Officer of The Delaware National Bank.